 Corneal blindnessIncludes Xerophthalmia (nutritional blindness), Trachoma, corneal ulcer, and injuries (accidental, iatrogenic).
 (Dahal, 2018)

 Cortical Visual Impairment (CVI, sometimes called Cerebral Visual Impairment)A temporary or permanent visual impairment caused by brain damage or impairment rather than an eye problem.
 This is the most common cause of permanent visual impairment in children.
 (Perkins video).
 Usually diagnosed when poor visual performance cannot be explained by an eye examination.

-Diabetic Retinopathy"Chronically high blood sugar from diabetes is associated with damage to the tiny blood vessels in the retina, leading to diabetic retinopathy.
+Diabetic Retinopathy (DR)Incidence: perhaps 1/300 worldwide.
+Diabetic retinopathy is the primary cause of vision loss in adults aged 20-74 years (Retina International).
+"Chronically high blood sugar from diabetes is associated with damage to the tiny blood vessels in the retina, leading to diabetic retinopathy.
 The retina detects light and converts it to signals sent through the optic nerve to the brain.
 Diabetic retinopathy can cause blood vessels in the retina to leak fluid or hemorrhage (bleed), distorting vision."
 (National Eye Institute, NIH)

 Onchocerciasis (River blindness)Caused by a roundworm infection spread by black flies.

 The Farmer and Fisherman Who Lost His Sight to River Blindness

 260+ retinal disease genes, RP may be addressable by genetic methods like CRISPR.